googleapis/google-cloud-python/packages/django-google-spanner/README.md

 Lack of sequential and auto-assigned IDs|Cloud Spanner doesn't autogenerate IDs and this integration instead creates UUID4 to avoid [hotspotting](https://cloud.google.com/spanner/docs/schema-design#uuid_primary_key) so you SHOULD NOT rely on IDs being sorted|We generate UUID4s for each AutoField
 Numeric values are mapped to FLOAT64|Cloud Spanner doesn't support the NUMERIC type thus we might have precision losses|Decimal and Numeric are translated to FLOAT64.
 If Cloud Spanner adds NUMERIC in the future, you might need to migrate your columns
 Optimistic transactions when running DDL and other statements|Cloud Spanner CANNOT run DDL (CREATE, DROP, ALTER) in a Transaction and CAN ONLY run them in the [DatabaseAdmin RPC]() so any mixes of DDL and other statements will make prior statements get run, DDL run, then following statements run separately|
+107 unexplored Django tests|We need to run every single test in the Django test suite for 100% certainty|Currently in progress to complete the [211 test cases](https://gist.github.com/odeke-em/d3476b6cb7c3485de6aa29956ed50a75#file-all_tests-txt)

 ## How it works